 Recumbent vs Upright

-With a recumbent exercise bike, there are less engaged muscles, mainly involving the lower body and exercise is not as intensive as an upright bike workout can be.
+With a recumbent exercise bike, there are fewer engaged muscles, mainly involving the lower body and exercise is not as intensive as an upright bike workout can be.

 It is easy on the back, hips and knee joints.